ArduPilot/ardupilot_wiki/rover/source/docs/rover-auxiliary-functions.rst

 Auxiliary Functions
 ===================

-This page describes how to set up additional features which can be invoked from the transmitter's auxiliary function switch (normally channel 7).
+This page describes how to set up additional features which can be invoked from the transmitter's auxiliary function switches.

 Configuring which transmitter channel is used
 =============================================

-By default the channel 7 is used but this can be changed to another channel by setting the :ref:`AUX_CH <AUX_CH>` parameter.
-For example, if you would prefer to use channel 9, set :ref:`AUX_CH <AUX_CH>` to "9".
+Any RC input channel can be assigned any auxiliary function.
+However the RC channel should not be used by any other function.
+Typically channels above 7 are free to be used for auxiliary functions.

 Assigning the Feature
 =====================

-The :ref:`CH7_OPTION <CH7_OPTION>` parameter controls which feature is assigned to the auxiliary switch.
-By default this is the "Save Waypoint" feature.
+The :ref:`RC7_OPTION <RC7_OPTION>` parameter controls which feature is assigned to RC input 7.
+Each RC channel has its own RCx_OPTION parameter that can be accessed in the full parameter list.

-If using the Mission Planner, the Config/Tuning >> Basic Tuning's "Ch7 Opt" drop-down can be used to easily set the desired feature.
+If using the Mission Planner, the Config/Tuning >> Basic Tuning's "RC7 Opt", "RC8 Opt, "RC9 Opt" and "RC10 Opt" drop-down can be used to easily set the desired feature.

 .. image:: ../images/rover-auxiliary-functions-MP.png
     :target: ../_images/rover-auxiliary-functions-MP.png